WhatAShot/Electrocardio-Panorama/README.md

 ### An example on ECG data synthesis from scratch
 ![example2](./Figures/synthesis_from_scratch.png)

-**ECG data from sratch synthesis is just a supplementary function of our Nef-Net, but is obviously better than the previous GAN work for ECG data (e.g., SimGAN).
+**ECG data from scratch synthesis is just a supplementary function of our Nef-Net, but is obviously better than the previous GAN work for ECG data (e.g., SimGAN).
 It is suggested that the underlying ECG information is well captured by the Nef-Net model.**

 ## How to use?
 * Prepare your env following requirements.txt